-Policies and Procedures Published Feb 2023 Author: K Nichols Review Date: Feb 2024 Version 14 EMPLOYEE EQUALITY, DIVERSITY & INCLUSION POLICY Introduction This policy has been developed to show and to put into practice, Group Horizon's (hereafter called 'The Company') commitment to creating a diversity strategy of which equal opportunities is a part.
+This policy has been developed to demonstrate and implement Group Horizon's (hereafter called 'GHL') commitment to fostering an inclusive environment that embraces diversity and ensures equal opportunities for all.
 Diversity recognises that we are all different and involves building an environment where people are respected as individuals and where their diverse range of views, perceptions, qualities, experiences, and contributions are valued.

 Diversity is about the culture and environment of work and whilst equality and diversity are different concepts, equality is an essential ingredient in achieving diversity.

-The policy also sets out responsibilities of the Company, its employees, and its learners.
+The policy also sets out responsibilities of GHL, its employees, and its learners.